We’re at the London Hotel; Dave Bautista just walked into the room. He is a massive man at 6-foot-7-inches. He walks with confidence. He smiles shyly.

 “When I first read the script, I wasn’t crazy about it.
 Usually when I get a script I go over my dialogue first.
 I was expecting them to go a different direction with Drax.
 I thought he was gooing to be more of the destroyer.
 I thought he was going to be a more comic book Drax.
 I don’t find myself funny at all, so when I was reading the lines I was saying to myself, ‘they’re not funny’.
 I did think the script was great.
 It is deep.
 It is emotional.
 Still, I was a disappointed about my part.”

-Then, Dave did a table read with his Guardians co-stars:
+Then, Bautista did a table read with his Guardians co-stars:

 “I realized it is hysterical.
 I had a completely different outlook on it as a whole.”